JacobCCase/OracleHomeworkAutograder/ReadMe.txt

 	static final String USER = "Autograder"; // This is the username static final String PASS = "Autograder"; // This is the password

-7- :ocate and update the uNID variable to be set to that of the current student:
+7- Locate and update the uNID variable to be set to that of the current student:

 	String uNID = "u9999999";

-8- Populate the querySolutions String array with the correct queries 9- Populate the querySubmissions String array with the queries submitted by the student 10-Run the program to grade the student's query submissions 11- View the results in the NetBeans Output window, or query the HomeworkResults table
+8- Populate the querySolutions String array with the correct queries 9- Populate the querySubmissions String array with the queries submitted by the student 10- Run the program to grade the student's query submissions 11- View the results in the NetBeans Output window, or query the HomeworkResults table